-“Tonight, we will sleep under the stars!” the boy’s father exclaimed.
+“Tonight, we will sleep under the stars!” exclaimed the boy’s father.

-“Yes, tonight we will remember our forefather’s forty year journey in the wilderness!” chimed in their mother.
+Their mother replied, “Yes, tonight we will remember our forefather’s forty year journey in the wilderness.”

-They arrived at the campsite and were warmly greeted by other excited members of their congregation.
+The family arrived at the campsite and were warmly greeted by other excited members of their congregation.
 Everyone was hastily preparing their tents.
 The men built a fire and the women set up an outdoor kitchen.
 The children played and decorated the communal sukkah.
-As the sun dropped lower and lower, the women gathered in the sukkah and lit the Shabbat candles to set the first day of Succot apart as holy.
+As the sun dropped lower and lower, the women gathered in the sukkah and lit the Shabbat candles to set the first day of Sukkot apart as holy.
 (Lev.
 23:39)

 “Look, how bright and large the full moon is tonight!” shouted one of the boys.

-“It’s as if I could touch it!” exclaimed one of the girls.
+“It’s as if I could touch it!” cried one of the girls.

 Suddenly, the camp came alive with laughter, music, singing, and dancing!
 Everyone was praising the King of the Universe for His goodness and mercy.
 The air was filled with tempting smells of roasted meats and sweet chocolate treats.

 “Me too!” screamed another older boy.
 Somewhere, a little dog barked as if to give her agreement.